nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 ---

 ## Activity Summary
-in this activity you used the SQL Server Polybase feature to access external data on object storage using `OPENROWSET`.
+In this activity you used the SQL Server Polybase feature to access external data on object storage using `OPENROWSET`.

 <br />